skynet/astronomer-ee/docs/pages/guides/data-services.md

 5. Follow the output instructions to capture your PGPASSWORD
     - `echo $PGPASSWORD`
     - Save this in a text doc with the PostgreSQL URL

-### Verification

-1. Run `helm ls` to see the status of your deployment
+6. Verify by running `helm ls` to see the status of your deployment

-## Astronomer Open Platform Deployment
+## Astronomer Deployment

-### Configure the Overrides

-In this step you will updating `overrides.yaml` to point to the Redis and PostgreSQL pods you deployed earlier in this document.
+Update `config.yaml` to point to the Redis and PostgreSQL pods you just deployed:

-1. Rename `overrides.default.yaml` to  `overrides.yaml`.
-    - Directory contents should be
-        - `astronomer/`
-        - `overrides.yaml`
-        - `README.md`
-        - `.gitignore`
-2. Update `overrides.yaml`

     - Configuration depending on PostgreSQL
         - `data.metadata`